 Rough fir board

-This rough solid fir board is a low-thickness, wide piece intended for cladding, formwork, flooring, fencing and fitting-out work.
-Delivered untreated, it retains all the natural properties of wood and can be easily worked with a saw, plane or router.
-The available dimensions cover common construction and interior or exterior fitting-out uses.
+This board in raw solid fir is a thin, wide piece intended for cladding, formwork, flooring, fencing and fitting-out work.
+Delivered untreated, it retains all the natural properties of the wood and is easily worked with a saw, plane or router.
+The available dimensions cover common construction and outdoor or indoor fitting-out uses.

-The rough fir board retains the natural appearance of the sawing — slightly fibrous surface, open grain with knots characteristic of fir.
-More economical than planed, it is suited to applications where the surface is not visible or will be sanded before finishing.
-Indoor and outdoor use with appropriate treatment in protected areas.
+The raw fir board retains the natural sawn appearance – slightly fibrous surface, open grain with knots characteristic of fir.
+More economical than planed, it is suitable for applications where the surface is not visible or will be sanded before finishing.
+Indoor and protected outdoor use with appropriate treatment.

 Main characteristics